 - When syrup reaches 148° F on candy thermometer, pour over egg whites while beaters running.
 Whites will become thick and shiny.
 Add extract and beat until meringue cools.

-Pumpkin-Parmesan Gnocchi, Turkey, Sage, Pears and Pecans
+with Turkey, Sage, Pears, and Pecans

-Pair it with: Brahms’ Symphony No. 4
+Pair with: Brahms’ Symphony No. 4

 Is your fridge full of Thanksgiving leftovers?
 Sherman has the solution: pumpkin-parmesan gnocchi with bits of leftover turkey, pecans, and pears.
 He has paired this gnocchi with Brahms’ Symphony No. 4.
 He says both will leave you feeling full and satisfied.